-Messages for internal operation all use a JSON payload an a topic starting FireBrick/serial/tag.
-The exception is where a message is to be generated to send to some other device, e.g. a ligting control, where the message can be specified as a topic, a space, and a text payload.
+Messages for internal operation all use a JSON payload an a topic starting FireBricks/tag or FireBrick/serial/tag.
+The exception is where a message is to be generated to send to some other device, e.g. a lighting control, where the message can be specified as a topic, a space, and a text payload.